© Fraunhofer ITEM/P. Reinig

 Spokesperson and participating institutions

-Spokesperson of the cluster is the oncologist Professor Lars Zender, Medical Director of the department of Internal Medicine VIII - Medical oncology and pneumology of the University Hospital of Tübingen.
-Co-spokespersons are Professor Bernd Pichler, Director of the Werner Siemens Imaging Center at the University of Tübingen, and immunologist Professor Hans-Georg Rammensee.
-Further participating institutions in the cluster are the Max Planck Institute for Intelligent Systems, the Natural and Medical Sciences Institute at the University of Tübingen, the Margarete Fischer Bosch Institute for Clinical Pharmacology and the German Cancer Consortium.
+Spokesperson of the cluster is the oncologist Professor Lars Zender, Medical Director of the Department of Medical Oncology and Pneumology of the University Hospital Tübingen.
+Co-spokespersons are Professor Bernd Pichler, Director of the Werner Siemens Imaging Center at the University of Tübingen, and Professor Hans-Georg Rammensee, director of the Institute of Immunology at Tübingen University.
+Further participating institutions are the Max Planck Institute for Intelligent Systems, the Max Planck Institute for Biological Cybernetics, the Natural and Medical Sciences Institute at the University of Tübingen, the Margarete Fischer Bosch Institute for Clinical Pharmacology and the German Cancer Consortium.

 iFIT Cluster of Excellence